furusystems/DConsole/README.md

-==Did you ever wish you could talk back to your trace window?== DConsole is a combined logger/[http://en.wikipedia.org/wiki/Command-line_interface command-line interface] for Flash 10 ActionScript 3 developers.
+DConsole is a combined logger and command-line interface for Flash 11 ActionScript 3 developers.

  * Call any function.
  * Poll or change any property.
  * Visually tweak what's on stage.
- * Anytime, anywhere.

 Enjoy the power a developer _should_ have over his or her own creation.